Bryan & Ashley Smith

 We will be working with the principal at South Hills as well as educators within our congregation to identify the right person to hire for the role, as our employee.
 This will allow us to ensure the Reading Specialist is someone well qualified, who the principal will be excited to work with; while also ensuring they have shared values and vision of Doxology.
 The specialist will work with the Principal, other specialists, teachers, and our mentoring program coordinator to advance the ball within South Hills.
 However, as an employee of Doxology they will be classified as a volunteer at South Hills.
 This allows them to devote 100% of their work time toward their area of expertise, and keeps them from being reassigned to a different role or different school.

 Our Hero 2 Hero mentoring ministry would love to follow up with you.
-Simply click the interest form link here and we will get the process started for the 2022-2023 school year.
 We have an established process and program that will include some training and a background check to ensure you are set up for success.
 All you need is the ability to read with and care for a student for one hour, one day a week.
 We will provide training to help you with the rest.
+Click here for more info.

 The Multi-Congregational Model is a model in which one church expresses itself through multiple interdependent congregations to reach its city with the Gospel.
 Each congregation shares all of the characteristics of an independent church (live preaching, baptism, community groups, etc…) while enjoying the internal benefits of interdependence on a larger organization (collaboration, resources, HR functions, graphic design and media).
 We will have one Elder board, one budget, one sermon calendar, and one vision that expresses itself in multiple contexts.
 Simply: Alignment wherever it’s helpful; autonomy wherever it’s necessary.